Hesam-Eskandari/tech-school/csharp/01-basic.md

 <a id='implicit-conversion'></a>
 ### Implicit Conversion
 - Convert without asking
-- Possible only the byte size is increasing
+- Possible only if the byte size is increasing
 - It won't implicitly convert if there is a chance of data loss
-- Example assignment of byte to int
+- Example: assignment of byte to int
 - Example: assignment of int to double

 <a id='explicit-type-conversion-casting'></a>